ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 > This document probably does not need to have any access restrictions.
 > The knowledge of the material might be worth protecting.

-I can't imagine how keeping this artefact secret could help the national security.
+I can't imagine how keeping this artifact secret could help the national security.